A 1953 Fender Precision Bass in Black finish.

-Feast your eyes on the ultimate road warrior Fender bass from 1953.
-It's been crudely refinished long ago but has a cool factor that's off the charts.
+A very special vintage 1951 Fender Precision Bass.
+Feast your eyes on the ultimate road warrior Fender bass from 1951.
+It's been crudely refinished and modified a long time ago but it has a cool factor that's off the charts.
 It's a truly historic instrument for anyone who loves the blues, especially Chicago blues from the 50s and 60s.
+This bass was played and can be seen in a photo on the back cover of Howlin' Wolf's "Live and Cookin' at Alice's Revisited".

-If you're interested in purchasing this bass, please contact us at the shop for more details and a complete in-hand description.
+See below for more details and specifications.
+If you're interested in purchasing this bass, please contact us at the shop for a complete in-hand description and to answer any questions you may have.

 SPECS: